How to Advocate to Your Lawmaker

 1.1 What Is Advocacy?

-We’re using the word advocacy to mean urging a lawmaker, policymaker, or other government official to support a specific cause, often in a specific way (such as by increasing funding).
+Advocacy means urging a lawmaker, policymaker, or other government official to support a specific cause, often in a specific way (such as by increasing funding).
 Everyone has a right to engage in advocacy.
+For people working in the homeless services field, advocacy efforts typically focus on education about a specific issue on behalf of the people their organization serves (those experiencing homelessness).

-If you’re a provider organization, you should know that federal law clearly states that no federal funds may be used for lobbying.
+Organizations cannot use federal funds for lobbying at the state and/or federal levels.
 But the law does not forbid a non-profit from advocating and educating about critical issues.
-Government officials rely on your expertise and insights, and advocacy is an important part of serving your mission.
+Government officials and lawmakers rely on expertise and insights from their constituents, and advocacy is an important part of this.

 1.2 What’s My Role in Advocacy?

 Your contribution is valuable, regardless of whether you’re a person currently experiencing homelessness, a system leader, a staff member at a direct service organization, or just an advocate who wants to help end homelessness.
-Here are some thoughts from advocates we know about the value people in various roles bring to advocacy.
+Here are some thoughts from advocates across the country about the value people in various roles bring to advocacy.

 (In this video, we’ll use the word provider to mean an organization that provides services to people experiencing homelessness.
 You’ll also hear some speakers refer to a CoC, which stands for Continuum of Care, a planning body that organizes the homeless response across a city or part of a state.
 CoC leaders are also sometimes called system leaders.)